CCHS4550/Button-Board-Code/README.md

 4. Drag the circutpython image to the device(find online)
 5. Drag the code to the device, making sure the files are in the root directory
 6. Voila

+The cad files for the board are in the branch Cad-Files